-Of the many challenges that 2020 has presented businesses with, recruitment has been a particularly hard one to solve.
-When it’s impossible to know how long remote working will be a necessity, your clients and customers are struggling with their own problems, and uncertainties just keep on mounting, how on earth do you set about making important hiring decisions for the future?
+Of the many challenges that 2022 has presented businesses with, recruitment has been a particularly hard one to solve.
+Your clients and customers are struggling with their own problems, and uncertainties just keep on mounting, how on earth do you set about making important hiring decisions for the future?
 Understandably, many firms simply put recruiting on hold or switched to taking on temporary staff to fill gaps.
 We’re not out of the woods, that’s for sure, but things are looking up.
 Sure, there are more challenges to overcome, but you need the best people for your business, now more than ever.
 And we’re here to help you discover how to do it.
-From honoring your D&I responsibilities to promoting your remote working strategy, read on to find out how to overcome the top hiring challenges of 2021.
+From honoring your D&I responsibilities to promoting your remote working strategy, read on to find out how to overcome the top hiring challenges of 2022.

 Make sure your virtual recruitment processes are up to scratch